gofractally/psibase/doc/psidk/src/psibase/README.md

 If you don't give it any other options, psinode will just sit there with nothing to do.
 There are three important options for creating and running a local test chain:

 - `-p` or `--producer` tells psinode to produce blocks.
 It will not start production on an empty chain until you boot the chain (below).
-It's argument is a name for the producer and must match one of the names provided by the `--prods` arg.
+It's argument is a name for the producer.  psinode will only produce blocks when it is this producer's turn according to consensus.
 Multiple distinct nodes must not use the same producer name.
-- `--prods` tells psinode the set of producer nodes.
-This argument may appear multiple times for a multi-producer network.
-For a single producer network, it should appear once and should have the same argument as `-p`.
-All nodes in the network must specify the same set of producers.
-(TODO: This argument is temporary.
-The set of producers will be configured on chain)
 - `-o` or `--host` tells psinode to host the http interface.
 Its argument is a domain name which supports virtual hosting. e.g. if it's running on your local machine, use `psibase.127.0.0.1.sslip.io`.
 Right now it always hosts on address `0.0.0.0` (TODO).
 The port defaults to 8080 but can be configured with `--port`.
 The http interface also accepts p2p websocket connections from other nodes (see `--peer`).

 Two more options are important for connecting multiple nodes together in a network: